Speed-Dating

-Speed-Dating is a 2010 film written and directed by Joseph A. Elmore Jr. and starring Wesley Jonathan, Chris Elliott, and Holly Robinson Peete.
+Speed-Dating is a 2010 American comedy film written and directed by Joseph A. Elmore Jr. and starring Wesley Jonathan, Chris Elliott, and Holly Robinson Peete.

 Plot

 Best friends Dog (Chico Benymon) and Beaver (Leonard Robinson) have difficulty ever meeting women.
 No matter what they do, nothing ever goes right for them.
 That all changes when the best friend Too Cool (Wesley Jonathan) invites them to try out a round of speed dating.